Navigation

 • Obtain a PDF copy of your UVA transcript or high school transcript if you are a rising first year (this may be unofficial).

-• July 26 - Application Deadline
+• July 30: Application deadline

-• August 1-11 – Interviews of applicants by faculty (please note that interviews are not required and not all faculty perform interviews)
+• August 4-8: Interviews of applicants by faculty (please note that interviews are not required and not all faculty perform interviews)

-• Week of September 4 - UNST 2810 course begins
+• Week of September 1: UNST 2810 course begins

-2023 - 2024 Positions
+2025 - 2026 Positions

-Projects listed below are categorized into broad disciplines.
+Projects are categorized into broad disciplines.
 These are the categories for the student role, not necessarily the project itself.
-For example, a project examining curriculum for civil engineering graduate students is categorized here as social science rather than engineering - while the project studies engineers and engineering curriculum, the student role will be more focused on qualitative data collection and analysis.
+For example, a project examining curriculum for civil engineering students is categorized here as social science rather than engineering - while the project studies engineers and engineering curriculum, the student role will be more focused on qualitative data collection and analysis.
 We encourage you to explore roles that you may not initially think fit within your exact discipline - you never know what you might find fits your interests and skillsets!

 Other Requirements

-USOAR students will be required to take a one credit course, UNST 2810 – Introduction to Academic Research, during the fall semester and UNST 2811 - Introduction to Academic Research II in the spring semester including presenting at the Annual Undergraduate Research Symposium (April 18, 2024).
+USOAR students will be required to take a one credit course, UNST 2810 – Introduction to Academic Research, during the fall semester and UNST 2811 - Introduction to Academic Research II in the spring semester including presenting at the Annual Undergraduate Research Symposium in the spring.
 This course will supplement student’s research work experience with discussion on research-related issues such as research ethics, meeting faculty expectations, reviewing peer-reviewed literature in different disciplines, designing independent research projects, and other topics related to the program.
 The time for this course will be announced later this summer.
 Participants will have a choice of section times after being selected for the program.

 NB: USOAR students may not request that their UNST instructor sign the Credit Hour Overload Request to enroll in a UNST 2810 course for the fall.